camment/sdk-ios/readme.md

 > Important:
 > Use `com.camment.sdkdemo` bundle id if you are setting up demo app for CammentSDK.
 > In other way login with Facebook account will not work
+> Make sure you send us your Bundle ID when got API key

 ### Add CammentSDK framework to your Xcode project